 Entry fee is $20 per person.
 Dogs run for free because they’re the best and we don’t deserve them.

 Does my race entry fee benefit a charity?

 Yes!
 Proceeds from this race will go to Southeast Alaska Land Trust and will be used for land conservation throughout Southeast Alaska.

 Once you register and pay, we’ll e-mail you a race bib to print out and wear while you’re racing.
 You decide the day and time, and the best part is that you get first place!

 Can kids participate?

-We went over this already, Karen.
-Of course they can!
+Once again, for those in the back – of course they can!
 We encourage as much movement from our little’s as possible.
-Just remember that if you want them to be officially entered, you will need to fill out a separate registration form with waiver.
+Just remember that if you want them to be officially entered, you will need to fill out a separate registration form with a waiver.

 So, when do we run, exactly?